TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-appmap-doesnt-show-data-from-related-resources.md

 ### 3. **If Y or Z are application components in a different Application Insights resource:**

-* Check to see if the “update map components” button is failing to light up.
+* Check to see if the **update map components** button is failing to light up.
 This may happen for very large distributed applications.
 Reducing the time range you are querying for may help here.
 * If you don’t see Z (direct HTTP calls):
     * Upgrade all components to the latest SDK version
     * If you're using Azure Functions with C#, upgrade to [Functions V2](https://docs.microsoft.com/azure/azure-functions/functions-versions)